Strongest Storm of the Season - KION546

 **Wind Advisory**

-… for the San Benito County and the inland valleys and mountains of Monterey County from 7PM Tuesday until 1PM Wednesday.
+… for the San Benito County and the inland valleys and mountains of Monterey County until 1PM Wednesday.

 -South winds 20 to 30 mph with gusts up to 55 mph expected, locally in excess of 60 mph in the ridges and peaks.